nnra6864/HyprlandUnityFix/README.md

 </details>

-Create a file, e.g. ListNewWindows.sh, paste the script provided above into it, and run it by doing `sh ListNewWindows.sh`.
+Create a file, e.g. ListNewWindows.sh, paste the script provided above into it, and run it `sh ListNewWindows.sh`.